-7. Review Figure 3.3-1, and refer to it as needed during the following assembly steps.
+Review Figure 3.3-8 on page 21 if needed during the following assembly steps.
 The parts will be installed in order according to their size, smallest first.
-DO NOT INSTALL COMPONENTS UNTIL IS IS CALLED FOR IN THE INSTRUCTIONS

-8. Locate the fuse socket.
-Place its two pins through the holes at the location on the board labeled "F1," as shown in Figure 3.3-2 (remember, all components go on the side of the PCB that has the white lettering).
+1. Locate the fuse socket.
+Place its two pins through the holes at the location on the board labeled "F1," as shown in Figure 3.3-1 (remember, all components go on the side of the PCB that has the white lettering).
 Use a small piece of electrical tape to hold the socket in place.
 Flip the board over and place it on a tabletop.
-Press down on the PCB to hold the socket flat against the board, and solder the two connections.
 Melt only about 1/4" of solder into each connection, let them cool for a few seconds before moving anything, and make sure that there are no solder bridges between the connections.
-(Remove excess solder if needed by touching the solder bridge briefly with a clean, hot, soldering iron tip.)
+(Remove excess)

-Figure 3.3-2: Fuse Socket Installed at the Location Labeled "F1"
+Figure 3.3-1: Fuse Socket Installed at the Location Labeled "F1"